folivaresrios/overseer/README.md

 ## Reporting Issues

-If you have a problem with DebugKit please open an issue on [GitHub](https://github.com/folivaresrios/overseer/issues).
+If you have a problem with Overseer please open an issue on [GitHub](https://github.com/folivaresrios/overseer/issues).

 ## Contributing